Dyang0/Personal-Man-Page/README.md

 ## Recalling Commands
 cat
--
+-  reads each File parameter in sequence and writes it to standard output

 ls -la
 - ls: Lists directory contents
 - l: Uses the long listing format.
-This provides detailed information about each file and directory, including permissions, number of links, owner, group, size, and timestamp of last modification.
+This provides detailed information about each file and directory, including permissions, number of links, owner, group, size, and timestamp of last modification
-- a: Lists all entries, including hidden files (those starting with a dot).
+- a: Lists all entries, including hidden files (those starting with a dot)

 pwd
 - print working directory